-A fascinating guide to an accessible storytelling approach to drama and learning, suitable for use with children as young as 18 months to seven years old.
+A fascinating storytelling approach to drama and learning, suitable for children from 18 months to 7 years old.

 A volume of four popular scripts ideal for larger youth theatre casts by award-winning playwright Neil Duffield.

-Highly recommended book giving an insight into the work of a leading UK physical theatre company and a must for anyone who is keen to devise physical work.
+Highly recommended insight into the work of a leading UK physical theatre company – a must for devising physical work.